Montrez/getting-familiar-with-docker/README.md

 server.port=8085
 ```

-To create our database we will need to exectute this command
+To create our database we will need to exectute this command "root" user
 ```
-docker run --name mysql-standalone -e MYSQL_ROOT_PASSWORD=Naruto12 -d mysql:5.6
+docker run  -p 3306:3306 -p 33060:33060 --name mysql-standalone -e MYSQL_ROOT_PASSWORD=Naruto12 -d mysql:5.6
 ```

 Next we need to build the image: